Manchester City 1-2 Liverpool: Sadio Mane and Mohamed Salah seal pre-season victory

 After a goalless first half to the match in New York, the game came to life in the second with Sane breaking the deadlock to put City ahead after 57 minutes.

-Their lead did not last long, however, as Salah buried a header six minutes later - with his second touch of the game and just 52 seconds after coming off the bench.
+Their lead did not last long, however, as Salah buried a header six minutes later - with his second touch of the game after coming off the bench.

-The Egyptian came close to scoring another two in the closing minutes - a header was blocked on the line and his second effort struck the crossbar.
+The Egypt international came close to scoring another two in the closing minutes - a header was blocked on the line and his second effort struck the crossbar.

 But the period of concerted pressure from the Reds finally paid off in injury time.